 Bonnie Gray - Non-Traditional Student Programming

-Bonnie is a graduate assistant for non-traditional student programming, and she works closely with transfer students, first-generation students, veterans, and athletes.
-She received her Bachelor of Science in Psychology at Florida State University in 2012 and is now a second-year master's student in UCF's Higher Education and Policy Studies program.
+Bonnie is a graduate assistant for non-traditional student programming, working closely with Graduate Outreach and international students.
+She received her Bachelor of Science in Psychology at Florida State University in 2012 and is now a second-year Master's student in UCF's Higher Education and Policy Studies program.
 Bonnie has experience educating and advising at-risk children, college peers, and student-athletes.

 Juan Mendizabal - Alternative Break Programs